G-Phong/-XAI-scheduling-model/backend/README.md

     pip install -r requirements.txt
     ```

 ## Usage

 After completing the installation steps, you can run the backend to create or modify shift schedules.
 Here are the key endpoints and their usage:

 - **/schedule:** This endpoint generates the current shift schedule.
 - **/solve_shifts_what_if:** This endpoint allows for the calculation of shift schedules taking into account user preferences and availabilities.

+By default, the backend runs on port 5000 (this can be adjusted in the code), which can be reached via `localhost:5000`.